-- However, the energy within C-C and C-H bonds is "stored energy". - The chemical energy stored in these molecules cannot be used. - To make this energy available for use, the atoms of these molecules must be "rearranged" into new molecules. - Combustion is a kind of "rearrangement reaction". - During combustion, the atoms of ethanol and oxygen (O_2) are rearranged to form CO_2 and H_2O .
+- However, the energy within C-C and C-H bonds is "stored energy". - The chemical energy stored in these molecules cannot be used. - To make this energy available for use, the atoms of these molecules must be "rearranged" into new molecules. - Combustion is a "rearrangement reaction". - During combustion, the atoms of ethanol and oxygen (O_2) are rearranged to form CO_2 and H_2O . - Note that CO2 and H2O lack high energy bonds, which explains why they aren't combustible.